radiantearth/.github/profile/README.md

-**Radiant Earth is nonprofit working to incrase shared understanding of our world through community-led initiatives that make data easier to access and use.**
+**Radiant Earth is nonprofit working to increase shared understanding of our world through community-led initiatives that make data easier to access and use.**

----

 Our primary initiatives: